na-na-hi/renget/archive/chrprompt2.md

 ###Phanpy
 Q1: Are you still helping take care of the guild's paperwork?
 If so, what kind of paperwork is required?
+Q2: Have you ever tried sucking a beverage into your trunk and then spraying it into your mouth to drink it, like elephants do?

 ###Totodile
 Q1: What's the market like for alcohol in the Pokemon world?
 Is there a good variety, or is it sometimes disappointing?